Is your child heading off to university?

 Being able to cook can save them a lot of money in the long run and will also help them impress any new flatmates!

-For more ways to help your child at University, see our security tips for students.
+For more ways to help your child at University, see our home insurance cover.

 This Money Matters post aims to be informative and engaging.
 Though it may include tips and information, it does not constitute advice and should not be used as a basis for any financial decisions.
 Sainsbury's Bank accepts no responsibility for the opinions and views of external contributors and the content of external websites included within this post.
 Some links may take you to another Sainsbury's Bank page.
 All information in this post was correct at date of publication.